Available via API | Available via SDK | Needs configuration on Veriff’s side | Needs a separate integration | Needs a separate webhook |

 Proof of Address Extraction

-Generate a using the API keys and the BaseURL of your PoA integration (see the API Documentation and API Reference[↗] how to find these)
+Generate a session using the API keys and the BaseURL of your PoA integration (see the API Documentation and API Reference[↗] how to find these)

 You can use the